Sustainable Travel: Small Changes That Have Big Environmental Impact

 ALTER HOW YOU GET AROUND

-Walk or ride a bike instead of driving
+Walk or ride a bike instead of driving.

 ♻️ Environmental Impact – The amount of air pollution and fuel consumption is reduced.

-💰 Financial Benefits – Walking and bike riding are free activities (if you ride your own bike).
+????
+Financial Benefits – Walking and bike riding are free activities (if you ride your own bike).
 If you don’t have your own bike, you can rent one for a small fee from the bike kiosks that are popping up all over the place.

 ⚕️ Health Impact – Both walking and bike riding are great ways to get some exercise and Vitamin D while exploring a new place.
 The time will fly and you’ll hardly notice that you’re exercising.
 Walking and bike riding are also 2 of my favorite ways to stay fit when traveling.

-a cab or using a rideshare service.
+Take public transportation instead of a cab or a rideshare service.

 ♻️ Environmental Impact – Public transportation is more environmentally friendly since multiple people are transported at a time, resulting in less gas and oil burned and lower emissions.

-💰 Financial Benefits – Public transportation costs a lot less than taking a cab or using a rideshare service.
+????
+Financial Benefits – Public transportation costs a lot less than taking a cab or using a rideshare service.

-a rideshare service instead of riding solo.
+Select the “carpool” option when using a rideshare service instead of riding solo.

 ♻️ Environmental Impact – As with other transportation options that carry multiple passengers, carpooling uses less gas and oil and reduces the number of vehicles on the road.

-💰 Financial Benefits – Carpooling is the least expensive rideshare option, allowing you to get to your destination and save money at the same time.
+????
+Financial Benefits – Carpooling is the least expensive rideshare option, allowing you to get to your destination and save money at the same time.

 Pro Tip: If you DO choose this option, be sure to allow extra time to get to your destination.
 This is not the option to choose if you have to be somewhere at a specific time since the addition of other passengers usually adds extra time to your trip.